 While the numbers are impressive, it’s the stories that make this effort successful, too.
 Many volunteers express how the cleanup impacted their children and how it “opened their eyes” to some of the environmental challenges we face.
 We also get a lot of people asking how they can continue to make a difference.

 Each year, The Nature Conservancy and the Virginia Institute of Marine Science (VIMS), along with several partners in the Seaside Heritage Seagrass Community Restoration Program, begin another chapter in the largest seagrass restoration project in the world!

 And you can be a part of it.

 Eelgrass is a simple seagrass that once thrived in the coastal bays of Virginia.
 In the early 1930s, a noxious slime mold and the powerful Chesapeake-Potomac Hurricane combined to devastate seagrass meadows in Virginia’s coastal bays.
 The Seaside Seagrass Community Restoration Program has been conducting highly successful efforts to restore eelgrass in the nearby coastal bays since 1999.

 Each spring since 2008, 40 to 60 volunteers have signed on and suited up to collect eelgrass (Zostera marina), a simple seagrass that once thrived in the coastal bays of Virginia.
-Over the past decade nearly 500 volunteers have given 2,175 hours to the effort.
+Over more than a decade nearly 500 volunteers have given 2,175 hours to the effort.